 It takes a lot of time and resources to rank on Google, but taking a hyper-local approach can help you focus your efforts for the most impact.
 Look to similar-sized competitors in your market and what they’re ranking for on their sites.
 You might find that people are using search terms like student housing in Detroit or month-to-month apartments near Wayne State.
 From there, use a tool like Google Adwords, Hubspot, or Moz to help you identify and finalize the keywords that are most relevant to your business.

 Use your keyword research to spark creative marketing ideas for leasing apartments.
 Once you know the keywords you want to rank for, you can start creating blog posts, landing pages, guides, and even podcasts.
 And don’t forget about review sites, such as your Google My Business page and Yelp, that show up in search results, too.
 Keep up with managing your online presence and stay in control of your online reputation.

 How are you adapting your approach to attracting and retaining renters?
 Check out Buildium’s 2023 Industry Report to learn the best strategies for your portfolio.

 Leverage the Latest Technology

 Around this time of year, you’re likely making upgrades to freshen up your properties.
-But this is also a great time to look into business upgrades to make the rental process more seamless for you and your residents.
-Technology is changing the landscape of the rental market, and it’s important to understand how it impacts your business, for better or worse.
+But this is also a great time to look into business upgrades to make the rental process more seamless for you and your tenants.
+Technology is changing the landscape of the rental market, and it’s important to understand how it impacts your business.
 Here are three ways to get ahead of the curve and embrace new technology.

-In fact, according to a survey by Zumper and Matterport, 72 percent of renters said they would rent a place without ever setting foot inside if there was a 3D tour available.
+According to a 2020 survey by Zumper and Matterport, 72 percent of renters said they would rent a place without ever setting foot inside if there was a 3D tour available.